Skye-Samuels/ansible-homelab/README.md

 A modular, layered Ansible project to deploy a complete media and home automation stack on a Debian-based server.

 ## 🏗 Architecture & Layer Breakdown
 This project uses a modular **Role-based** deployment strategy.
-Each "layer" is an Ansible Role orchestrated by `main.yml`.
+Each layer is an Ansible Role orchestrated by `main.yml`.

 <details>
 <summary><b>[Layer 0] Storage</b></summary>